 - Underlying dermis with chronic inflammation

 Microscopic (histologic) images

-Images contributed by Dr. Semir Vranic - Paget with underlying DCIS:
+Contributed by Dr. Semir Vranic - Paget with underlying DCIS

 - Carcinoma in situ of skin / Bowen disease: individual cell keratinization and multinucleation, CK5 / 6+, CK7-, CEA-, HER2-